hafizrmn/Metro-Reality-Project/README.md

 #What's the difference?
 Full-featured gamemode, you can try it in-game, those are:
+- Unique Master Account System.

+This gamemode is using Master Account System, so instead of Connecting using your character name, you should enter your Master Account name to login to the server.
+Once you logged in, then you will be able to choose which character you'd like to use.
+You can create and delete a character directly.
+You can have up to 3 character on one master account.
 - Dynamic House, Business, Gates, and Garages System.

 This featured is basically just like another server.
 You can buy up a house, business, or a garage in-game.
 But of course we are giving something different, which is the Furniture system which you can also buy in-game.
 Design your house interior as creative as possible with hundreds of available furniture.
 Add some gates to secure your house and buy a garage to store your safely.